 said.
 "Probably like in most camps."

-NOT ONLY ARE the Cougars the consensus "favorites"
+the Cougars the consensus "favorites"

 to finish last in the Pac-10 this year, but there could be a predicted drop-off

 next season, since half the 2008 starters figure to be seniors.
 The

 talent and leadership of players like Gibson, Rogers and middle

 will be difficult to replace.

 The 2010 Cougars are starting to shape up as a potential powerhouse,